oceanlau/garbage/README.md

 # Noob Coding

-Work in progress.
+This is the repo of my notes.
 Now live on [https://www.noobcoding.com/](https://www.noobcoding.com/)!

 ## Goal